ssb22/adjuster/README.md

 `--multiword-end-avoid=`
  : Comma-separated list of words (without annotation markup) that should be avoided at the end of a multiword rule (e.g. sandhi likely to depend on the following word)

-`--checkpoint=`
- : Periodically save checkpoint files in the specified directory.
-These files can save time when starting again after a reboot (and it's easier than setting up Condor etc).
-As well as a protection against random reboots, this can be used for scheduled reboots: if file called ExitASAP appears in the checkpoint directory, annogen will checkpoint, remove the ExitASAP file, and exit.
-After a run has completed, the checkpoint directory should be removed, unless you want to re-do the last part of the run for some reason.

-`--checkpoint-period=`
- : Approximate number of seconds between checkpoints (default 1000).
-Setting this to 0 disables periodic checkpoints but still allows use of checkpoint directory for concurrency or ExitASAP processing.

 `-d`, `--diagnose=`
  : Output some diagnostics for the specified word.
 Use this option to help answer "why doesn't it have a rule for...?" issues.
 This option expects the word without markup and uses the system locale (UTF-8 if it cannot be detected).